dewi-alliance/hotspot-manufacturers/redrock.md

 * **How many have you sold?** <br/>
   20k+ pcs
 * **What brought you to Helium?** <br/>
   As loyal fans of cryptocurrency, we are always interested in blockchain projects and have a keen awareness of the hardware encryption market.
 We were excited when we heard about a new LoRaWAN network using blockchain technology, and Helium came to our attention.
-We are eager to be one of builders of the Helium network and look forward to contributing to the growth of the next generation of the global IoT market.
+We are eager to be one of builders of the Helium Network and look forward to contributing to the growth of the next generation of the global IoT market.
 ## Product Information (required)
 * **What is this product's model name or model number?** <br/>
-  RTECH M100
+  RedRock HNT Miner M100(Model name:RedRock HNT Miner, Model number:M100)
 * **Is this is Light Hotspot or Full Hotspot? (please submit two separate applications for Full and Light hotspots)** <br/>
   Full Hotspot
 * **Is it for indoor or outdoor?** <br/>
   Indoor
 * **Provide a brief description:** <br/>
-  RTECH M100 is a high-performing, ready-to-use LoRaWAN indoor gateway connected to the Helium LongFi Network.
+  M100 is a high-performing, ready-to-use LoRaWAN indoor gateway connected to the Helium LongFi Network.
 It is based on Raspberry Pi 4 and embedded with M302 module LoRaWAN concentrator.
 * **What is your approximate price point?** <br/>
   We will sell the first generation product at around $499.
 * **What is your expected production and delivery timeline?** <br/>